schauveau/sway-keylogger/README.md

     fd=66 time=44801.904784 type 1 (EV_KEY), code 32 (KEY_D), value 1
     fd=66 time=44801.904784 -------------- SYN_REPORT ------------

-## Is that different from [https://github.com/Aishou/wayland-keylogger]?
+## Is that different from [Aishou/wayland-keylogger](https://github.com/Aishou/wayland-keylogger)?

 Yes.
-That other keylogger intercepts the communications between the compositor and the wayland clients using the LD\_PRELOAD trick and can only be applied to new applications.
+That other keylogger intercepts the communications between the compositor and a wayland client using the LD\_PRELOAD trick and it can only be applied to new applications.
 My approach is different since it directly observes the communications between the compositor and the Linux kernel.

+## What are the practical and legal uses?

+The most obvious use is to help debug problems with input devices (e.g. Help!
+My multimedia keys do not work properly in Wayland!).

+The second use is to make people aware that installing a keylogger is really easy and that is is pointless to secure the Wayland compositor [ "Securing the compositor against processes running as the current user in the same namespace is not going to work no matter what you do.
+It's not worth it to try to do it."](https://github.com/swaywm/sway/issues/3987#issuecomment-477603520).

 ## Is that a security problem?